-The reconciliation would codify rules governing Individual Coverage Health Reimbursement Accounts (ICHRAs) and rename them as Custom Health Option and Individual Health Care Expense (CHOICE) arrangements.
+The House-passed legislation would codify rules governing Individual Coverage Health Reimbursement Accounts (ICHRAs) and rename them as Custom Health Option and Individual Health Care Expense (CHOICE) arrangements.
 These arrangements allow employers to contribute funds that employees can use to purchase individual market coverage.
 Under certain conditions and for some employers, CHOICE arrangements may offer employees more coverage choices at a more predictable cost for employers.

 The impact of CHOICE arrangements on the individual market risk pool depends on the health status of the employees in firms that adopt them.
-Employers with healthier employees often have access to other coverage options, such as level-funded or experience-rated plans.
-As a result, employers entering CHOICE arrangements may be more likely to have higher-cost employee populations.
+Employers entering CHOICE arrangements may be more likely to have higher-cost employee populations.
 The effect on a state's individual market will vary depending on how the costs of CHOICE participants compare to the average costs in that market, potentially raising or lowering premiums based on the specific risk profile of that state's individual market.

 For example, requiring CHOICE arrangements to be offered uniformly (i.e., to all employees rather than targeted to workers or classes of workers with high health costs) will tend to lead to a healthier risk pool of CHOICE enrollees.
 This, in turn, could improve the individual market's risk profile and help reduce premiums.
-Conversely, allowing employers to limit CHOICE offerings to employees with higher health costs could worsen the individual market risk pool and drive up premiums.
+Conversely, allowing employers to limit CHOICE offerings to employees with higher health costs could worsen the individual market risk pool and drive-up premiums.